kbschliep/StroboPy/README.rst

-A set of algorithms and scripts useful for the analysis of stroboscopic ultrafast electron microscopy data.
+Strobopy contains algorithms and scripts useful for the analysis of stroboscopic ultrafast electron microscopy data.

 * Free software: MIT license